 What may trigger these recurring symptoms?

-Four Times You Can Expect a TMJ Flare-Up
+Four Times You Can Expect TMJ Flares

 There are many underlying triggers for a flare-up of symptoms.
 Here are four of the most common ones: